garrandall/popular-music-data/tracks/take-the-l-the-motels.md

 Watching her belong to you
 Tears could only change my view

+Take the L out of lover and it's over
-Take the L out of lover and it's over (x2)
+Take the L out of lover and it's over

 Growing up has always been tough
 Good intentions never good enough
 I would take you far away
 Do anything to make you stay

+Take the L out of lover and it's over
+Take the L out of lover and it's over
-Take the L out of lover and it's over (x3)
+Take the L out of lover and it's over

 Every drink and ciggarette
 All those hands we never met